vin et sushi

 Light red wine

-Although red wine is rarely the first choice with sushi, certain fruity, light, and low-tannin profiles can be a perfect match.
-This style of wine can notably accompany tuna sushi.A Pinot Noir from Burgundy or a fruity, low-tannin Gamay from Beaujolais are the best options for this type of pairing.
+Although red wine is rarely the first choice with sushi, some fruity, light, and low-tannin profiles can work very well.
+This style of wine can be a great match, especially with tuna sushi.
+A Pinot Noir from Burgundy or a fruity and low-tannin Gamay from Beaujolais are the best choices for this pairing.

-Which wine with each type of sushi?
+Which wine for each type of sushi?

 Wine and salmon sushi